Joshua-W-Adams/contextmenuator/README.md

-# esmodules-boilerplate
+# context-menu
-A template for creating modules in accordance with the es modules design pattern
+A JavaScript component for creating custom context menus